briankgraham/node-server-boilerplate-with-graphql-apollo/README.md

 ### MISC PACKAGES

-http://chancejs.com/ - used to generate randomly selected text for a Respondent, but keep it consistent each time it's built.
-Has plenty of other features that can be used.

 https://github.com/dylang/shortid - used for lookupIds and can be used for url shortening.

 https://github.com/express-validator/express-validator - can be used for server validation middleware for any requests